 Physical therapy has a significant role in the recovery process after Total Hip Replacement.
-Most of the patients are able to stand and even walk the help of a therapist, within 24 hours.
+Most of the patients are able to stand and even walk with the help of a therapist, within 24 hours.

 The rehabilitation program normally includes some exercises related to the muscles surrounding the hip joint, as wells as training in activities of daily life (stair climbing, walking, bending).
 The main objective of this rehabilitation process is to regain strength and motion.
 Almost 90 percent of the people can resume their normal activities within three to six months.
 In general, hip replacements last 10 to 15 years or longer and most people are very much satisfied with the result.